ElizavetaGorelova/PixelArtMaker/README.md

 This game was built for the Udacity Intro to Programming Nanodegree Program.
 The purpose of the project is to demonstrate understanding of JavaScript and HTML event listeners by building a single-page web app that allows users to draw pixel art on a customizable canvas.

 ## How to Load the App
-You can run a hosted version of the app at https://github.com/ElizavetaGorelova/PixelArtMaker.git You can also download or clone the project.
+Download or clone the project.
 After getting the file, open the index.html in your browser to see the the project up and running.

 ## How to Use the App
 1. Set the canvas size using the width and height input selects boxes.